Last updated on October 27, 2020 by Dan Nanni

 Lack of sufficient physical memory can significantly hamper the performance of Linux desktop and server environments.
 When your desktop is sluggish, one of the first things to do is to free up RAMs.
 Memory usage is even more critical in multi-user shared hosting or mission-critical server environments, where different users or application threads constantly compete for more memory.

 When it comes to monitoring any type of system resources such as memory or CPUs, visualization is an effective means to help understand quickly how they are consumed by different processes and users.
-In this tutorial, I describe how to visualize memory usage in Linux environment using a command-line tool called smem.
+This tutorial describes how to visualize memory usage in Linux environment using a command-line tool called

 In the presence of virtual memory abstraction, accurately quantifying physical memory usage of a process is actually not straightforward.
 The virtual memory size of a process is not meaningful because it does not tell how much of it is actually allocated physical memory.

 top command, is one popular metric which captures what portion of a process' reported memory is residing in RAM.
 However, aggregating RSS of existing processes can easily overestimate the overall physical memory usage of the Linux system because the same physical memory page can be shared by different processes.
 Proportional set size (PSS) is a more accurate measurement of effective memory usage of Linux processes since PSS properly discounts the memory page shared by more than one process.
 Unique set size (USS) of a process is a subset of the process' PSS, which is not shared by any other processes.